-The Bot ignores any of your effects that would allow it to Return (a) cards.
+The Bot ignores any of your effects that would allow it to Return (w) cards.
 If any of your effects Gain the Bot Resources, they are Gained normally.
 If Resources would be placed on the Bot's cards in play, they are immediately put in the Bot's Resource pool instead.

-Any effect the Bot resolves that Gives (see page 38) you N. Steals (see page 39) from you, causes you to Discard cards, or forces you to Abandon (see page 36) or Recall (see page 39) anything, is considered a N. regardless of any icons on the card.
-If you have an ability that allows you to cancel or ignore a N. you can use it to stop the negative effect.
+Any effect the Bot resolves that Gives (see page 38) you (), Steals (see page 39) from you, causes you to Discard cards, or forces you to Abandon or Recall (see page 31) anything, is considered a (), regardless of any icons on the card.
+If you have an ability that allows you to cancel or ignore a (), you can use it to stop the negative effect.